edap/breaking-two-things-at-once/README.md

 - Topics: Lines and noise.
 - Sine and Cosine, Perlin Noise, how to modulate waves, how to draw lines with `ofPolyline`,

-#### 4 Write from Arduino
+#### 4 Arduino writes letters to the monitor.
 - Topics: Arduino and Fonts.
-- Description: How to read the input from arduino to change the text in the OF application.
+- Description: How to read the input from arduino to change the text displayed in the OF application.